 At what age can I access my pension?

 You are entitled to retire and receive your pension when you reach your normal pension age.
 This will depend on when you began paying into the scheme.
 In most cases, if you joined the scheme before January 2007, you will have a normal pension age of 60.
-Those who joined after this date will have a normal pension age of 65.
+Those who joined after this date, your NPA (normal pension age) is either your State Pension Age or age 65- whichever is the later date.

 Can I take early retirement?